Rbllado/Project1-Game/README.md

 ## Description

-Shot play is a game where the are two players into the game.
-One player will be Computer Player and the other one is going to be the user.
-The computer player can move in four directions and the movement is random.
-This computer player is shooting in 4 directions as well.
-The user is driving the player and can be moved in four directions.
-User player can shoot a bullet in one direction.
+Shot play is a game where the are a player can move right and left at the bottom of the game.
+The enemies will come from the top of the screen in differents speeds.
+If the enemey cross the line of the player three times or crash with the player the game will be over.
+The player can shoot bullets to attack the enemies.

 ## MVP (DOM - CANVAS)